 - El Ahia and El Helal, the northern part;

-- El Dahar (Downtown) is the old part;
+- El Dahar (Downtown) is

 - Sekalla is the city center;